mbokulic/notes/README.md

-These are my notes on programming and data science.
-I've put them on Github so that I can have a nice UI to scan them, but I would be glad if you find them useful for yourself.
+These are some of my notes.
+I've put them on Github since it gives me a nice UI to scan through them.
+But I would be glad if you find them useful for yourself.